metablaster/WindowsFirewallRuleset/Docs/MonitoringFirewall.md

 - Ensure variable `DefaultUser` points to your account username in `Config\ProjectSettings.ps1`
 - To apply this setting restart PowerShell then run `Scripts\Complete-Firewall.ps1` and reboot system
 - Next step is to grant appropriate file system permissions to firewall logs which are now written\
-to `Logs\Firewall` directory inside repository, but before doing this ensure specified location as\
+to `Logs\Firewall` directory in repository, but before doing this ensure specified location as\
 well as log files have been generated, if there are no log file see [FAQ](/Docs/FAQ.md) to resolve the issue.
 - To grant permissions for your account and firewall service run `Scripts\Grant-Logs.ps1 YOUR_USERNAME`\
 Permission is valid until system reboot, any firewall setting change or manual permission removal.
-- Inside VSCode open individual firewall log file under `Logs\Firewall` node
+- In VSCode open individual firewall log file under `Logs\Firewall` node
 - To filter log contents open command palette `CTRL + SHIT + P`, type "Filter line by Config File" and press enter.
 - This action will create additional (filtered) log file in same directory called `FILENAME.filterline.log`
 - Config file is located inside `.vscode\filterline.json` and supports regex to fine tune your filter.
-- For sample filterline regexes take a look into `Readme\Regex.md`
+- For sample filterline regexes take a look into `Docs\Regex.md`

 [Table of Contents](#table-of-contents)